mun-lang/book/src/ch01-02-hello-hot-reloading.md

 ## Mun embedded in C++

-Mun [exposes](github.com/mun-lang/runtime-ffi) a C API and complementary c++ bindings for the Mun Runtime.
+Mun [exposes](https://github.com/mun-lang/runtime-ffi) a C API and complementary C++ bindings for the Mun Runtime.
 Listing 1-3 shows a C++ application that constructs a Mun Runtime for the `hello_fibonacci` library and continuously invokes the `fibonacci5` function and outputs its result.

 Filename: main.cc